ia6382/path-tracer/README.md

   * (*PhongBlinn.cs*) Blinn-Phong model
   * (*SpecularReflection.cs*) specular reflection model

 The GIF below demonstrates the rendering process of a simple scene with a dimension of 160x160 pixels.
-Walls' model is Lambertian, the front ball has a specular reflection model and the ball in the back has the Blinn-Phong model.
+Walls' model is Lambertian, the front ball has a specular reflection model and the green ball in the back has the Blinn-Phong model.
 This first iteration traces 25600 paths.
 As more paths are traced the noise is reduced and the scene becomes more realistic.
 * *Note that the framework is capable of parallel rendering but we turned it off for this demonstration.*

 ![demo](demo.gif)